AdrianLThomas/Angular-and-ASP.NET-Core-Feature-Toggling/README.md

 # Feature Toggle demo using Angular (2+) and ASP.NET Core

 # Intro
 Feature toggling is what it says on the tin, the ability to toggle features off/on.
-This can be useful for a range of scenarios - perhaps a feature isn't quite yet ready for production yet, or it is some new functionality you would like to trial with some but not all customers.
+This can be useful for a range of scenarios - perhaps a feature isn't quite yet ready for production yet, or there's some new functionality you would like to trial with some but not all customers.
 In this blog article you will learn how to feature toggle in an Angular 2+ app and ASP .NET Core Web API.
 We'll hide components and avoid them from being executed unless enabled, and also protect specific endpoints on the API from being called.
 There is also a demo with some sample code at the end of this article.

 # Getting Started
 ## Prerequisites